U.S. response to coronavirus variants emphasizes masks and vaccines instead of lockdowns

 Public health authorities, some of whom are lifting restrictions rather than imposing new ones, have a difficult challenge communicating the dangers of variants.

 All viruses change as they replicate, but virologists most fear the mutations that make it easier for viruses to spread, to evade vaccine protection and to cause deadlier disease.
-Variants first detected in the United Kingdom, South Africa and Brazil are suspected to be more transmissible and driving spikes overwhelming hospitals.
+Variants first detected in the United Kingdom, South Africa and Brazil are suspected to be more transmissible and driving spikes that are overwhelming hospitals.

 But the United States has a much harder time detecting similar problems because the country conducts little genetic sequencing on virus samples that would reveal ascending variants.
 Experts believe the federal tally of nearly 500 variant cases across 32 states — including the strains first found in the United Kingdom, South Africa and Brazil — is a sliver of the real picture.